official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 weapons of mass destruction and ballistic missiles, the international community had good reason to impose restrictions on Iraq because it had “repeatedly” used them,

-266 House of Commons, Official Report, 16 December 1998, columns 961-962.
+[^266]: House of Commons, Official Report, 16 December 1998, columns 961-962.
-267  BBC News, 16 December 1998, Blair’s statement on Iraq strikes: Full text.
+[^267]:  BBC News, 16 December 1998, Blair’s statement on Iraq strikes: Full text.
-268 UN Security Council, ‘3955th Meeting Wednesday 16 December 1998’ (S/PV.3995).
+[^268]: UN Security Council, ‘3955th Meeting Wednesday 16 December 1998’ (S/PV.3995).
-269 UN Press Release, 16 December 1998, ‘Secretary-General deeply regrets that United Nations efforts to seek peace in Iraq have proved insufficient’ (SG/SM/6841).
+[^269]: UN Press Release, 16 December 1998, ‘Secretary-General deeply regrets that United Nations efforts

 147

 including against civilians.
-He had “no doubt” that “left unchecked” Saddam Hussein would use them again.270
+He had “no doubt” that “left unchecked” Saddam Hussein would use them again.[^270]

 662. President Clinton described the conclusions in Mr Butler’s report as “stark, sobering and profoundly disturbing”.
 Iraq had “abused its final chance”.
 The situation